-PEG 3350 is thought to play several different roles in transformation, though nobody really knows for certain.
-Since both DNA and cell walls are negatively charged, they reject each other.
-PEG 3350 is thought to function by shielding the charge of the DNA, thereby making it easier to permeate the cell wall.
-PEG 3350 is also thought to help transport the DNA into the cell, as well as make the cell membrane itself more porous.
+PEG 8000 is thought to play several different roles in transformation, though nobody really knows for certain.
+Since both DNA and cell walls are negatively charged, they repel each other.
+PEG 8000 is thought to function by shielding the negative charge of the DNA, thereby making it easier to permeate the cell wall.
+PEG 8000 is also thought to help transport the DNA into the cell, as well as make the cell membrane itself more porous.

 25mM Calcium Chloride(CaCl2)

-This is a picture of a stab.
-In your stab you should see a similar whiteish line in the middle of the tube that contains bacterial growth.
-If you are having a hard time seeing the stab hold it up to the light.
+In your DH5α centrifuge tube you should see a substance on the tube walls that indicates freeze dried bacteria.
+If you are having a hard time seeing the bacteria hold it up to the light.

 Steps of the CRISPR Reaction

 The Cas9 protein is the engine of CRISPR.
 It binds the gRNA and the gene targeted for editing.
 If a gene match is found, the Cas9 protein will make a double-stranded cut in the DNA.
 The cell responds to the cut by trying to repair the DNA damage.
 Cas9 only cuts, it DOES NOT do any actual gene editing.
 Instead, it tricks the cell into doing it.

 The gRNA is a combination of CRISPR RNA (crRNA) and the trans-activating crRNA (tracrRNA) which are connected by a small nucleotide linker.
 Some people use the separate tracrRNA and crRNA.
 In the DIY Bacterial CRISPR kit, we will use a gRNA.
 The tracrRNA part of the gRNA binds to the Cas9 protein and to the crRNA.
 Critically, the crRNA part of the gRNA matches (is complementary to) the DNA in the genome that we want to edit.
 This crRNA match is how the Cas9 protein recognizes where to cut.